wcgordon1/nocodejobs/src/content/jobs/voice-data-installer-fairfax-id-ds23.md

 ---
-position: "Lead Cable Technician"
+position: "Voice Data Installer"
 # Start of Selection
-description: "Kane Communications is seeking a skilled Lead Cable Technician to join our dynamic team.
-In this role, you will be responsible for overseeing the installation of a wide variety of cables, including twisted pair, coaxial, power-limited tray, and low voltage cables, as well as CAT-5, CAT-6, and both single-mode and multi-mode fiber optic cables."
+description: "Kane Communications is seeking a skilled Voice Data Installer to join our dynamic team.
+In this role, you will be responsible for installing and terminating voice and data cables, including twisted pair, coaxial, power-limited tray, and low voltage cables, as well as CAT-5, CAT-6, and both single-mode and multi-mode fiber optic cables."
 # End of Selection
-location: "Chantilly, VA"
+location: "Fairfax, VA"
 team: "Commercial"
-datePosted: "2024-11-07T00:00:00Z"
+datePosted: "2024-11-10T00:00:00Z"
-validThrough: "2025-01-27T00:00"
+validThrough: "2025-01-30T00:00"
 employmentType: "FULL_TIME"
 hiringOrganization:
   name: "Kane Communications"